 This brings me to my next point: I strove to keep everything in the world original.
 I invented an entirely new pantheon, new kingdoms, new cultures, and a 21,600 year history detailing the events of the past.

 Viewers will undoubtedly notice a strong Tolkien flavor to my world, and this is intentional.
 Barring the fact that pretty much all fantasy owes an immense debt to Tolkien, I intended my world to be something of a tribute to the master himself.
-As such, my demi-human races are very Tolkien in flavor.
+As such, my non-human races are very Tolkien in flavor.

 Third, the tone of my world was intended to be quite dark.
 This is a world that has lived under the yoke of tyranny for more than 350 years.
 Magic is scarce, inflation is high (at least in the occupied kingdoms), and things are grim; this is a far cry from the popular Roleplaying settings and worlds.